Invite Samantha to your next event!

 God's Plan for Trauma

 When we experience trauma, it can feel as if God was absent, that he let the traumatic experience happen, or even that he orchestrated the event as some kind of punishment.
 How do we come to Him when this is our perspective?
 How do we trust a God who is all-powerful but let this horrible event occur?
 Knowing the truth about God’s heart for the traumatized, as well as His divine plan, is critical for the healing process.
-Without compromising the reality of suffering, I draw attention to God’s reaction to trauma and His trustworthiness in the midst of it.
+Without compromising the reality of suffering, learn about God’s reaction to trauma and His trustworthiness in the midst of it.

 The Wounded Healer